-Here's another one where you are turning a plain jane set of paper and simply adding the face of a reindeer.
+Here’s another one where you are turning a plain jane set of paper and simply adding the face of a reindeer.
 Laura McClean over at Party Delights blog came up with this cute idea.
-It is cool because she took the small concept of the candy bar and turns it over, putting it on a larger scale.
+It is nice because she took the small concept of the candy bar and turns it over, putting it on a larger scale.

 All the little ones would fall for this.
 Making the tree look extra cute, you could have the snowmen on each side and the reindeer all around.
 There are also those Santas that climb the ladder.
 This would add such a cute touch to a Christmas tree and would be sure to lift the spirits of anyone who sees it!

 The only real issue, in my opinion, is that the boxes would have to be held upright instead of leaning on each other, half propped up which is how my gifts are normally placed.

 This Pinterest picture, that we can attest to Ashley Ha, is so cute.
 It is one that I think my oldest daughter would love doing.

 Simply use black paper and a gold sharpie and you have created a gift that would be extra special.

 I love the fact that the stars don’t have to be universal in size and shape either.
 It adds to the cuteness of the wrapping paper that each star is unique.